 - 1 lb lamb steak 450g (approx weight; a neck fillet works well but as you prefer)

-- 1/2 red onion
+- ½ red onion

 - 1 clove garlic

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1/2 lemon juice
+- ½ lemon juice

-- 1 tsp dried oregano
+- 1 teaspoon dried oregano

 - a few grinds of black pepper

-Pat dry the lamb steak.
+- Pat dry the lamb steak.
 Roughly grate the onion and finely grate the garlic and mix both with the olive oil, lemon juice, oregano and pepper.
 Spread the mixture over both sides of the lamb and place all in a box or freezer bag in the fridge for at least an hour but all day/overnight better.
 Turn over at least once part way through.

-When ready to cook, heat the grill or griddle pan, shake off any excess marinade mixture and grill for a few minutes on each side until it reaches your preferred level of doneness (exact times vary depending on the grill heat, thickness and if you prefer slightly underdone, as I'd recommend, or not).
+- When ready to cook, heat the grill or griddle pan, shake off any excess marinade mixture and grill for a few minutes on each side until it reaches your preferred level of doneness (exact times vary depending on the grill heat, thickness and if you prefer slightly underdone, as I'd recommend, or not).